Bathypolypus rubrostictus: Distribution

-B. rubrostictus was initially identified from a specimen off the coast of the Ryuku Islands in the South China Sea off the coast of Japan.
-It inhabits the upper bathyal waters at 350-370 m.
+Bathypolypus rubrostictus was initially identified from a specimen off the coast of the Ryukyu Islands in the South China Sea off the coast of Japan.
+It inhabits the upper bathyal waters at 350–370 m.
 Unlike all other species in the genus Bathypolypus, B. rubrostictus lives in the Pacific Ocean, while all the other species in its genus inhabit the Atlantic Ocean.